Healthy Homes Assessment Fairfield

 What We Do

-We value your money We conduct comprehensive examinations to make sure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the exciting aspects of buying or owning a house.
+We value your money We will conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning a house.

-We offer a wide range of services to make sure that you are completely aware of the state of any property that you might be thinking of buying or selling as well as additional solutions.
+We are specialised in a range of services to ensure that you are fully informed about the condition of any property you could be considering buying or selling as well as additional services.

-With our systemised approach to your property inspection and the most up-to-date software technology with digital photos embedded into the Report, you can actually see any issues that may be found.
-Because of our detailed reporting it’s not surprising that we receive so many referrals from clients our service to family members and friends.
+Our systematic approach to your inspection of your home and the most up-to-date software technology including digital photos imbedded into the document, you are able to actually see any issues that may be discovered.
+Through our detailed report, it’s no wonder we receive so many referrals from clients our service to family and friends.

 Comprehensive Building Inspections